-The insect collection is a growing collection of species found in Yavapai County and surrounding areas.
-Our staff took several, small collections of insects, donated from throughout the Prescott College community, compiled their data and catalogued them neatly into cabinets donated by the University of Arizona.
-New specimens are being contributed by PC courses and local entomologists.
-We invite visiting entomologists to contribute to, view, and of course identify insects within this collection.
+Ours is a growing collection of insect species found in Yavapai County and surrounding areas.
+Our staff took several, small donations of insects, compiled their data and catalogued them neatly into cabinets donated by the University of Arizona.
+We invite local and visiting entomologists to contribute to, view, and identify insects within our collection.

 Under authorization of the US Fish and Wildlife Service for educational purposes, we have a collection of 194 bird study skins that were donated by Yavapai College in 2014.
 These specimens have been used in a variety of college courses, including Wildlife Managment, Ornithology, and Scientific Illustration.